Standard Book Review Format: 5 Part Structure

 - Thematic focus

-- Organizational approach (non-fiction)
+- Organizational approach (non fiction)

-Length Control: If summary exceeds 25%, cut aggressively.
+Length Control: If the summary exceeds 25%, cut aggressively.
 Ask: "Is this detail necessary for understanding my evaluation?"
 If no, delete.

 Each Evaluation Paragraph: